 5G refers to the fifth generation of mobile networks.
 It’s designed to augment existing 4G LTE cellular networks or even replace them completely.
 Each generation is defined by several factors, like the technology used, the amount of time between sending and receiving a signal (latency), and the speed of data transmission over a network to connected devices.
+There is also a difference between public and private 5G.
 5G networks promise gigabit speeds—or data transmission speeds of up to 10 Gbps.
 5G service also vastly reduces latency and can expand coverage to remote areas.

 But 5G is more of a blueprint because the supporting infrastructure is limited to a small number of areas.
 South Korea already performed a nationwide 5G rollout, and Japan plans to complete its integration before hosting the next Olympics.
 The United States’ Federal Communications Commission (FCC)—and other jurisdictions like Australia, China, and Europe—are all working with regional service providers to expand 5G coverage.

 There are obvious advantages to 5G use as it relates to speed, latency, and bandwidth.
 Consumers will enjoy faster downloads, reduced social media buffering, 4K mobile phone games, as well as enhanced virtual reality experiences.

 5G also has use cases well beyond consumers.
 This is the wireless technology that will enable the seemingly instantaneous transmission of enormous amounts of data, creating a nearly seamless connection between the digital and physical worlds.

 Using real-time connectivity, 5G will help traffic signals manage intersections more efficiently by detecting approaching cars.
 Wider access to 5G speeds will also better support edge devices optimized for 5G, like self-driving cars that pilot themselves and communicate with other cars.